NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-09-What is love.md

 # God IS love

-> 1 John 4:8 — “Whoever does not love has not come to know God, because **God is love**”
+> 1 John 4:8 — “Anyone who does not love does not know God, because **God is love.**”

 John wrote something amazing.
 He is saying that God **IS** love.
 He could have said that God **has** love, but he chose to say that he **is** love.
 That means that love is an intrinsic part of what God **is**.
 Love is God's very nature or essense.